altoo-ag/akka-kryo-serialization/README.md

     `libraryDependencies += "com.github.romix.akka" %% "akka-kryo-serialization" % "0.4.1"`

-  or if you are building for Akka-2.3:
+  or if you are building for Akka-2.3 or Scala-2.10:

     `libraryDependencies += "com.github.romix.akka" %% "akka-kryo-serialization" % "0.3.3"`